Check Kose Cosmetic Batch Code

 • If the decoded Kose date feels older than expected, compare it with purchase timing, package generation, and the current smell, color, and texture before deciding.

-• For kose batch code, the highest-value decision is to keep date wording and production lot strings separate before checking.
+• Use the result to decide whether to keep date wording and production lot strings separate before checking.

 Methodology